jhive/pong-out/README.md

-# randomship
+# pong-out
-Just an experimental project with some newbs
+Just an experimental project with some newbs who are cool